wp-plugins/wp-property/readme.txt

 We are still in early stages, so updates will be coming out routinely.
 Please do not hesitate to send us feedback and suggestions.

 == Changelog ==

+= 1.25.0 =
+* Added [list_attachments] shortcode for displaying property, and regular post, attachments along file-type icons.
+Included file-type icons are: Microsoft Word, Microsoft Excel, ZIP, Adobe PDF, and default.
+* Added support for secure domains, external assets are loaded using https mode when necessary.
+* Added sorter_type=none and hide_count=true to [property_overview] shortcode which let you hide the sorter or the result counts, respectively.
+* Added wpp_alternating_row() and get_attribute() functions to simplify template creation.
+* Added [property_gallery] shortcode.
+(Slideshow Premium Feature)

 = 1.24.2 =
 * Added out-of-the-box support for WPTouch plugin for displaying property pages on mobile devices.